OMNIALowCode/omniadocs/docs/pages/omnia3/Connector/omnia3_connector_install.md

 To run it, you should just do `Omnia.Connector.Windows.exe` (in cmd) or `./Omnia.Connector.Windows.exe` (in powershell) from the folder you extracted it to.
 In order to install the Windows service, add `install` to the end of that line.
 To uninstall it, add `uninstall`.
 In both of these scenarios, ensure you are running as an administrator.

 **NOTE:** Depending on the Windows policies, the downloaded _zip_ file containing the Omnia Connector might be locked.
-To ensure the connector will be properly installed, before unzipping right click on the file and view its properties.
+To ensure the connector will be properly installed, before unzipping right click on the file and open its properties.
 If the _Unblock_ button is present, click on it and apply the changes so that the file is properly unblocked.

 ## 4. Manage connector